- The Australian Grand Prix Corporation (AGPC) was established in 1994 under the Australian Grands Prix Act 1994 (Vic) (AGP Act).

 - AGPC may collect personal information regarding a child from the parent or other ‘responsible person’ associated with that child.
 At times AGPC may collect personal information regarding an adult from another ‘responsible person’ associated with that adult.

 - AGPC may also collect and use personal information that is given to it by a third party in the course of its business, if that collection is reasonably necessary for AGPC’s or the third party’s legitimate functions or activities.
-Examples of such third parties could include, without limitation, Confederation of Australian Motorsport, Federation Internationale de l'Automobile, Fédération Internationale de Motocyclisme, Formula One Management, Dorna, Motorcycle Australia or Law enforcement bodies.
+Examples of such third parties could include, without limitation, Motorsport Australia, Federation Internationale de l’Automobile, Federation Internationale de Motocyclisme, Formula One Management, Dorna, Motorcycling Australia or Law enforcement bodies.

 - AGPC collects personal information in a number of ways, including from: